boazbk/tcs/lec_04_code_and_data.md

 Turning this observation on its head, people have proposed using such systems to perform computations that we do not know how to do otherwise.
 At the time of this writing, Scalable quantum computers have not yet been built, but it is a fascinating possibility, and one that does not seem to contradict any known law of nature.
 We will discuss quantum computing in much more detail in [quantumchap](){.ref}.
-Modeling quantum computation    involves extending the model of Boolean circuits into _Quantum circuits_ that hvae one more (very special) gate.
+Modeling quantum computation    involves extending the model of Boolean circuits into _Quantum circuits_ that have one more (very special) gate.
 However, the main take away is that while quantum computing does suggest we need to amend the PECTT, it does _not_ require a complete revision of our worldview.
 Indeed, almost all of the content of this book remains the same regardless of whether the underlying computational model is Boolean circuits or quantum circuits.